nikitavoloboev/data/life/lessons-learned.md

 ## Life
 - Prioritise.
 	- Do the important things first.
-	- Define these _important_ things for myself and be clear with what I want to achieve.
+	- Define these _important_ things for yourself and be clear with what I want to achieve.
+- Be consistent.
+	- Define your own [rules](../productivity/flow/rules.md) and follow them.
+Adjust the rules and your workflow to match what you have learned.
 - Do things that scale.
 	- Try find solutions that will scale with time.
 Ideally try to come up with solutions to problems that don't just help you but help other people solve a problem.
 - Don't repeat what other people have already done.
 	- If possible reuse other people's work as much as possible to create new and novel things.
-- Don't compare myself to other people.
+- Don't compare yourself to other people.
-- Be consistent.
-	- Define your own [rules](../productivity/flow/rules.md) and follow them.
-Adjust the rules and your workflow to match what you have learned.
 - Make friends with imperfection.
 	- Enjoy and cherish the process and never fixate on the result.
 Projects, articles, ideas will evolve with time and will never be what you first envisioned them to be.
 But you can only know that when you start and try make it.
 - Just start.